h8d13/DEVOoOps/README.md

 > Downloads latest release of VSCodium installs to `/opt/vscodium`

-> Creates a symlink so you can call `code .` to open in current working directory
+> Creates a symlink so you can call `code .` to open in current working directory. **Open it once** to generate the vs-oss files.

 3rd: `./setup_asap`